-We use four different versions of disposable state income corresponding to the four stages of the German federal fiscal system.
-The first includes state income as defined above minus all federal taxes, the federal share of the shared taxes, and the federal share of the local business tax (Gewerbesteuerumlage).
-The result is the sum of net national income at factor prices plus all state and local taxes that remain with either the state or the local governments.
+We use four different versions of state disposable income corresponding to the four stages of the German federal fiscal system included in our paper.
+The first includes state income (as defined above) minus all federal taxes, the federal share of the shared taxes, and the federal share of the local business tax (Gewerbesteuerumlage).
+The result is the sum of net state income at factor prices plus all state and local taxes that remain with either the state or the state's local governments.
 The law on LFA governs the next two steps in the redistribution of tax revenue.
 In the first step, VAT revenues are redistributed among the states.
-The second definition of disposable state income thus includes VAT transfers received (+) or paid (-) from or to other states.
+The second definition of state disposable income thus includes VAT transfers received (+) or paid (-) from or to other states.
 In the second step of LFA, states make further transfer payments among each other.
-Hence, the third definition of disposable state income adds or subtracts transfers from the second definition.
+Hence, the third definition of state disposable income adds or subtracts transfers from the second definition.
 Finally, the forth definition of disposable income includes any additional federal grants paid to a state (Bundesergänzungszuweisungen).